Laith Al-Shawaf, Ph.D.

 My areas of specialization are evolution, emotion, cognition, and personality & individual differences.
-Some selected publications are available under “Academic”.
+Some selected academic publications are available under the “Academic” tab.

 I conduct cross-cultural studies on these topics with a network of collaborators and friends.
-Our research has been featured in the BBC, Time Magazine, The Washington Post, The Atlantic, Huffington Post, World Economic Forum, Ars Technica, Phys.org, The Today Show, Men’s Health, Cosmopolitan, and Psychology Today.
+Our research has been featured in magazines and news outlets such as the BBC, Time, The Washington Post, The Atlantic, Huffington Post, World Economic Forum, Ars Technica, Phys.org, The Today Show, and Psychology Today.

-I sometimes write non-academic essays for a general audience.
+I also write non-academic essays for a general audience.
 These can be found under “Popular Science”.

-I got my PhD in psychology (with an additional concentration in applied statistical modeling) at The University of Texas at Austin.
+I got my PhD in psychology (with a secondary concentration in applied statistical modeling) at The University of Texas at Austin, with side dishes of biology and anthropology.
 Before that, I was an undergraduate Merit Scholar at the American University of Beirut in Lebanon, where my concentrations were in psychology, philosophy, and cognitive science.

 I’m interested in many different disciplines and believe in the value of breadth and interdisciplinary work.
 Please contact me if you're interested in any of these topics, have new proposals, or would like to collaborate.